donishadsmith/neurocaps/README.md

 ```

-Alternatively, you can install pybids separately:
+Alternatively, you can install PyBIDS separately:

 ```bash